James Waldron BSc (Psychology), MA Psychotherapy, BACP registered

 Training, qualifications & experience

-James is an integrative counsellor with a Masters in Counselling and Applied Psychotherapy and a degree in Psychology and Neuroscience.
-He has worked in a range of different settings including health promotion, private practice, bespoke therapy, as well as working with people from all walks of life, religions, ethnicities, sexuality and gender.
+I have a Masters in Counselling and Applied Psychotherapy and a degree in Psychology and Neuroscience.
+I have worked in a range of different settings from crisis/call centres, sexual health, mental health, drug and alcohol, private practice, intellectual disability, homelessness and bespoke services.

 Areas of counselling I deal with